ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ## 📈 ROC Curves

 Analysis of all tested models are included in this section.
 ResNet152V2 was excluded due to overfitting in training phase.
+Also, customized version of EfficientNetB2 and B3 are not included in the analysis.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/roc_efficientnet.png?raw=true)